rackerlabs/support-how-to/content/general/sign-up-for-racksapce-services.md

 product_url: undefined
 ---

-When you have decide that Rackspace **Fanatical Support**&reg; is for you, it's time to sign up for a Rackspace account.
+When you decide that the Fanatical Experience&trade; from Rackspace is for you, it's time to sign up for a Rackspace account.
 Although the signup process is straightforward, it’s important to understand some details about the verification process and account ownership before you start.

 ### Before you sign up